pyrmont/updates.inqk.net/src/_posts/2020-05-25-weeknotes.md

 categories: ["weeknotes"]
 ---

 - I realised there are two types of people in this world: stair stompers and stair ninjas.
 Eri is a stair stomper.
-I'm not sure she event realises what she's doing.
+I'm not sure she even realises what she's doing.
 I, on the other hand, try to make as little noise as possible when ascending and descending stairs.
 This obviously makes me a better person.

 - Japan seems to have got COVID-19 under control which is somehow both reassuring and unnerving at the same time.
 It's reassuring for obvious reasons but a little unnerving given that they did it without the strict controls to which other countries have resorted.
 I don't think there's fiddling of the numbers—just another instance of things that we don't really understand about this disease.